 Staff are trained in how to use MyConcern.
-All staff have "trusted user" status, except the DSL, DDSL and Heads of Year who have "DSL" level.
+All staff have "trusted user" status, except the DSL, DDSL and Heads of Year, and key members of student support who have "DSL" level.

 Any incident, interaction or event that causes our staff to have concerns for the welfare of a student at Victoria College are recorded on MyConcern.
 This alerts the DSL and DDSL of the incident, and the DSL will decide a course of action.